 The dewan is the Maharaja's minister and the chapter's comic foil.
 He is terrified of the Maharaja and will do anything to keep his job.

 - Sycophantic to the point of farce.
-When the Maharaja runs out of tigers, the dewan arranges a marriage to a tiger-plentiful state and later brings a tiger from the People's Park in Madras and hides it in his own house.
+He arranges the marriage and later brings a People's Park tiger and hides it in his own house.

 - Practical.
-When commanded, he and his aged wife drag the tiger to the car at midnight and drive it to the forest themselves - the comic image of the chapter.
+He and his aged wife drag the tiger to the car at midnight and drive it to the forest, the comic image of the chapter.

 - The chapter's mirror.
-Kalki uses the dewan to satirise the entire culture of court sycophancy.
-Every Maharaja, Kalki implies, had a dewan willing to fake outcomes to preserve the royal pride.
+Kalki uses him to satirise court sycophancy, implying every Maharaja had a dewan willing to fake outcomes to preserve royal pride.

 Symbolism: The Wooden Toy Tiger and the Sliver

-The wooden toy tiger is the chapter's central symbol.
-It is cheap, badly made, deliberately humble - cost two annas and a quarter, carved by an unskilled carpenter, surface rough with tiny slivers of wood standing up like quills.
-Kalki's choice of instrument is the satire's punchline: the king who killed ninety-nine tigers is killed by the worst tiger of all - a wooden one bought for two annas and a quarter (though the frightened shopkeeper charged three hundred rupees under threat of the Emergency).
-The sliver that pierces the Maharaja's right hand fulfils the prophecy literally: "the hundredth tiger took its final revenge upon the Tiger King."
+The wooden toy tiger is the chapter's central symbol: cheap, badly made, two annas and a quarter, its surface rough with tiny slivers.
+The satire's punchline is that the king who killed ninety-nine tigers is killed by the worst tiger of all, a wooden one.
+The sliver that pierces his right hand fulfils the prophecy: "the hundredth tiger took its final revenge upon the Tiger King."

 - Satire on the conceit of those in power.
-The chapter's central theme.
-The Maharaja's whole life - the hundred-tiger vow, the diplomatic marriage, the People's Park tiger, the wooden toy that kills him - is Kalki's exhibit of royal pride taking itself too seriously.
+The Maharaja's whole life is Kalki's exhibit of royal pride taking itself too seriously.

 - Animal cruelty and conservation.
-Kalki published this story decades before Project Tiger or the Wildlife Protection Act, but the conservation reading is the most modern and exam-popular.
-The slaughter of ninety-nine real tigers is not a heroic feat; it is a small ecological disaster wrapped in a horoscope.
+The conservation reading is the most modern and exam-popular; the slaughter of ninety-nine tigers is an ecological disaster wrapped in a horoscope.

 - Fate versus free will.
-The chapter's structural irony.
-The Maharaja spends his entire life trying to defy fate.
-But his very effort to defy fate becomes the exact mechanism by which fate is fulfilled - he buys a wooden tiger only because tigers are on his mind in a way they never would have been without the prophecy.
+The Maharaja's very effort to defy fate becomes the mechanism by which fate is fulfilled; he buys a wooden tiger only because tigers are on his mind.

 - Sycophancy and court culture.
-The dewan's terror, the silent hunters who fake the hundredth tiger's death, the shopkeeper who marks up a two-anna toy to three hundred rupees, the British officer episode and the duraisani's rings - all of these are exhibits in Kalki's case that pre-Independence princely states ran on lies and gifts more than on rule.
+The dewan's terror and the silent hunters who fake the hundredth kill show a princely state running on lies and gifts more than on rule.

 | # | Scene | Key Detail |